Field mixing in a thermal medium: A quantum master equation approach: The effective quantum master equation of field mixing

 where we defined $\expval{\cdots}_\chi \coloneqq \Tr_\chi\Bab{\cdots \hat{\rho}_\chi(0)}$.
 This means that we prepare the states of the subsystem and the medium separately first, then put them in contact and switch on the interaction $H_\txtI$ at $t=0$.
 Such a setup belongs to the quench dynamics in the sense of a sudden change of the Hamiltonian \cite{doi:10.1146/annurev-conmatphys-031016-025451,Castro-Alvaredo2019-hj}, in which a growth of correlations between the subsystem and the medium is expected.
 It is possible that $\expval{\mathcal{O}_a}_\chi$ vanished identically due to symmetry.
 For example, the parity of $\mathcal{O}_a = \bvec{E}\cdot\bvec{B}$ in axion-photon coupling is odd and $\expval*{\bvec{E}\cdot\bvec{B}}_\chi = 0$ if we assume $\hat{\rho}_\chi(0)$ is in a thermal state whose parity is even, as discussed in \cite{PhysRevD.106.123503,PhysRevD.107.063518,PhysRevD.107.083531}.
 Even if $\expval{\mathcal{O}_a}_\chi$ doesn't vanish, we can always remove \cref{eqn:qme-first-term} from \cref{eqn:trace-over-chi} without affecting the system's dynamics by adding an energy shift in the system's Hamiltonian \cite{10.1063/1.5115323}.
 This is equivalent to normal-order $\mathcal{O}_a$ upon the medium's initial state $\hat{\rho}_\chi(0)$ \cite{Boyanovsky_2015}.
 Therefore, we will not include this term in our following calculations.
+It has been pointed out that besides the usual divergences to be absorbed by the renormalization of masses, wave functions and coupling strengths, extra divergences may arise in non-equilibrium evolutions when $t \to 0$ (i.e., at the initial time) and invalidate the initial state assumed, which we refer to as initial time singularities.
+They may be fixed via Bogoliubov transformation \cite{PhysRevD.63.045023,PhysRevD.57.6398} or via an adiabatic switch-on of the interactions \cite{PhysRevD.81.065030,PhysRevD.83.085011}.
+As will be shown in \cref{sec:evolutions-of-field-amplitudes-and-their-mixing,sec:populations-and-coherence,sec:effects-of-a-coupling-strength-hierarchy}, in our calculation, the time-dependence of the solutions are of the form of exponentially decaying oscillations.
+Therefore, the solutions are free of initial time singularities when we set $t\to 0$ and the divergences in the factors of the solutions cause the renormalization of masses, wave functions and coupling strengths.

 Second, to get rid of $\hat{\rho}_{\text{tot}}(t')$ in \cref{eqn:trace-over-chi}, we invoke the Born approximation \cite{10.1063/1.5115323,10.1093/acprof:oso/9780199213900.001.0001} where $H_\txtI$ is assumed to be perturbatively small and the medium is considered as a large reservoir such that the influence of the subsystem on the reservoir is negligible.
 Then, the total density matrix is always factorizable and the state of the medium always remains unchanged, i.e.,